 Now, the necessity of understanding and practicing good SEO is here for all of us on a personal basis.
-Having a coherent, professional, visible, and find-able presence on the web is a necessity for all of us.
+Having a coherent, professional, visible, and find-able presence on the web is not optional today.

-Recent studies have shown that more than 90 percent of employers and recruiters use search engines to learn more about job applicants and to find qualified job candidates!
+Recent studies have shown that more than 90 percent of employers and recruiters use search engines to:

-The results of that research is really not surprising.
+The results of those studies is really not surprising.
 Think about the times you are considering an investment (of your time, your money, or both).
-You use a search engine to research and evaluate your options -- which car, smart phone, tablet or computer, etc. is the best investment for you?
+You use a search engine to research and evaluate your options -- which car, smart phone, restaurant, book, etc. is the best investment for you?